moble/SphericalFunctions.jl/docs/src/notes/sampling_theorems.md

 them from the Fourier transforms of those rings.
 We then repeat, solving for the next-highest $|k|$ values, and so on.

-The following pseudo-code summarizes the algorithm, modifying the input in place:
+The following pseudo-code summarizes the analysis algorithm, modifying the input in place:
 ```julia
 # Iterate over rings, doing Fourier decompositions on each
 for j ∈ abs(s):ℓₘₐₓ